parsifal-47/sisal-is/overview.md

 ```

 ## Loops
-The most distinctive part of Sisal is loops.
-Body of each loop contains list of bindings which is equal to `let` operator, loop ends with reduction, it describes how values from loop iterations will be aggregated.
+The most distinctive part of Sisal is loop definition.
+Body of each loop contains list of bindings which is equal to `let` operator, loop ends with reduction, it describes how values from loop iterations are aggregated.

 Loops could contain initialization block and references to previous iterations with `old` keyword.

 ### Reductions

 Built-in reductions are `sum`, `product`, `array`, `stream`, `value`, `max`, `min`.
 Any user function which takes single stream argument could be used as a reduction.

-Multiple reductions are supported, they are specified with comma.
+Recursive reductions are allowed.

 ### Range loops